Your supply chain runs through a barge schedule SAP has never heard of

 Supply Chain services we deliver in Darwin

-The engagements Darwin teams bring us most often:
+The engagements Darwin teams bring us most often: supply chain management software, logistics software, procurement software, demand planning and supplier management.

 Exactly what you get

 You get supply chain software that plans for the way freight really moves through the Top End.
 It models Asian imports through the Port of Darwin, barge windows to remote communities, and wet-season road risk, then sets lead times and stock levels you can trust.
-It connects to your inventory management software, warehouse management system and ERP, so planning, stock and execution finally tell the same story.
+It connects to your inventory management software, warehouse management system (WMS) and ERP, so planning, stock and execution finally tell the same story.

 How to choose a developer in Darwin